uwba/eks-wordpress/wp-content/plugins/share-this/README.txt

 **[ShareNow](http://sharethis.com/publishers/get-sharenow)** is the new social tool that allows you to leverage *frictionless sharing* without having to create your own custom solution and puts your users in control over how they share content.
 Placed on the right or left side of your content, ShareNow makes it easier for your users to share, delete and re-share to their social network timeline.
 Increase sharing activity on your site and add ShareNow!

-Join the ShareThis Publisher Network of 1.6M sites and get access to your analytics:
+Join the ShareThis Publisher Network of over 2M sites and get access to your analytics:
+Check out the live demo (http://sharethis.com/publishers/metrics-dashboard?txtHidDemo=demo#home)

 * Daily sharing activity per registered domain
 * Detailed reports on the top shared URLs (content) of your site(s)